c4pt0r/agfs/agfs-server/pkg/plugins/vectorfs/README.md

       subfolder/            - Subdirectory (virtual)
         file2.txt           - Nested document
         deep/file3.txt      - Deeply nested document
-    .indexing               - Indexing status (virtual file)
+    .indexing               - Indexing status (virtual file, read-only)
 ```

+**Note**:
-**Note**: Subdirectories under `docs/` are virtual - they don't need to be created explicitly.
+- Subdirectories under `docs/` are virtual - they don't need to be created explicitly.
 Just write files with paths like `docs/guides/tutorial.txt` and the directory structure is maintained in metadata.
+- The `.indexing` file is a virtual read-only status file.
+Currently returns "idle" as a placeholder.
+Future versions will show real-time worker pool status.

 ## Configuration